 Step 3.

 Mix in the flour, salt, and cocoa powder until well combined.
+Step 4.

 Cover the dough with plastic wrap and let it rest in the fridge for a couple hours.